-Three new stations
+Four new stations

 At Tomteboda, the Mälaren Line and the Stockholm City Line connect to each other.
 Commuter trains from the Mälaren Line (Bålsta branch) and also from the Märsta branch will be routed through the Stockholm City Line's new commuter train tunnel to central Stockholm.
 Other trains will continue to operate on the existing tracks to Stockholm Central Station.
 This frees up space on the existing tracks through Stockholm, and the number of trains passing through the city can be doubled.